bryanblackbee/topic__deep-learning-python/README.md

 - `DLwP`
     - Chap 3.5
 ##### 3.3b
 - `HandsML`
+    - Chapter 10
         - Building an Image Classifier Using the Sequential API
 #### 3.4 - Regression
 3.4 is an applied Regression (the **housing prices** problem) using the Keras implementation.
 There are both implmentations using Keras and `tf2.keras`.
 Since the problem involves a small dataset, this problem also involves k-fold validation.
 - `DLwP`
     - Chap 3.6
 - `HandsML`
+    - Chapter 10
         - Building a Regression MLP Using the Sequential API
 #### 3.5 - Building Complex and Dynamic Models
+3.5 is a topic deep dive for TF, including building more complex and dynamic NN architectures, saving / loading a model, using callbacks during training and visualising training results using Tensorboard.
+- `HandsML`
+    - Chapter 10
         - Building Complex Models Using the Functional API
         - Building Dynamic Models Using the Subclassing API
         - Saving and Restoring a Model
+        - Using Callbacks
+        - Visualization using TensorBoard

 ### 4. Fundamentals of Machine Learning
 Here, some key concepts of general machine learning are covered.
 They cover the overview for